 Financial Markets, Institutions and Instruments.
 Three semester hours.
 A study of structure and functions of financial markets and institutions focusing on political, social, regulatory and legal effects, as well as demographic diversity, ethical considerations and changing global financial conditions, in finance decision making.
 Prerequisite: FIN 304 or FIN 501.

 FIN 571 - International Business Finance

 A study of international corporate finance within the global economic environment, including relationships between exchange rates and economic variables, risks, global working capital management, direct foreign investment, multinational capital budgeting and international financial markets.
-Prerequisites: FIN 304 or FIN 501.
+Prerequisites: FIN 504.
 Crosslisted with: FIN 471.

 FIN 580 - Internship in Finance

 The goal of this course is to gain relevant work experience in the student's field of study by developing specific work related skills to improve marketability upon graduation.
 Students will also build a "network" of professional contacts.
 Prerequisites: FIN 504 and department approval.

 Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 May be repeated when the topic varies.
 Prerequisites: Consent of department head.

 Applied Financial Research - Three semester hours Different techniques of financial research is investigated and applied to financial data.
 Experience is gained in research problem definition to literature review, collecting and analyzing the data and plotting and interpreting the results.